Life Insurance for New Parents: The Complete Sleep Easy Guide

 This ignores the value of the lower-earning or non-working parent.
 If the stay-at-home parent dies:

-Solution: Insure both parents.
-Even if one earns nothing, their death has a significant financial impact.
+Common approach: Many families insure both parents.
+Even if one earns nothing, their death can have a significant financial impact.

 Super fund insurance is cheap, but often inadequate:

 Whole life insurance costs 3-5x more than term life insurance for the same death benefit.
-New parents don't need lifetime cover—they need maximum protection during their children's dependent years.
+Many new parents find that lifetime cover isn't necessary — what matters most is cover during their children's dependent years.

-Solution: Buy term life insurance with a term that extends until your youngest child is financially independent (age 22-25).
+Common approach: Many parents choose term life insurance with a term that extends until their youngest child is financially independent (age 22-25).

-Solution: Review your insurance annually, and after every major life event.
-Set a calendar reminder.
+Common approach: Many families review their insurance annually, and after every major life event.
+Setting a calendar reminder can help.

 Life insurance is important, but you're more likely to be disabled than die young.
 Without income protection: